 - a.
-First Final scores with CP or CPS are arrangedorganized on the hiring list in order of numerical rating. - Second All remaining scores for applicants who claim veterans' preference marked XP or TP are arranged or the hiring list in order of numerical rating. - Third All remaining scores are arrangedorganized on the hiring list in order of numerical rating (if nonveterans were allowed to compete).
+First Final scores with CP or CPS are arranged organized on the hiring list in order of numerical rating. - b.
+Second All remaining scores for applicants who claim veterans' preference marked XP or TP are arrangedorganized on the hiring list in order of numerical rating. - c.
+Third All remaining scores are arrangedorganized on the hiring list in order of numerical rating (if nonveterans were allowed to compete).

-443 Order for Nonbargaining Scientific and Professional Positions
+443 Order for EASNonbargaining Scientific and Professional Positions

-Applicants The names of applicants for nonbargaining scientific and professional positions are arrangedorganized on the hiring list by final numerical ratings, including claimed veterans' preference points, in descending order.
+The names of aApplicants -for EASnonbargaining scientific and professional positions are arrangedorganized on the hiring list by final numerical ratings, including claimed veterans' preference points, in descending order.
 To break ties where the final scores are the same, the names of applicants with CP or CPS preference are placed aheadabove the names of XP applicants, who appear aheadwhose names are listed above the names of TP applicants.